Recipes, family, and slowing down

 During the first six months of working on this blog, those whispers grew louder.
 As I imagined Nana Ling’s life and remembered my own childhood, I suddenly wished for change.

-After nearly 20 years in Sydney, working for big law firms, getting married and having babies, and doing a tonne of other exciting things, I wanted to move back to the Hunter Valley.
+After nearly 20 years in Sydney, working for big law firms, getting married, having babies, and doing a tonne of other exciting things, I wanted to move back to the Hunter Valley.
+Desperately.

 It’s about creating your own kitchen bliss

-This blog has encouraged and inspired me to find more time to experiment in the kitchen.
+Along with inspiring a major move, this blog has encouraged me to find more time to experiment in the kitchen.
 I’ve re-discovered the bliss that can be found in carefully measuring ingredients, following a process and watching the (mostly) wonderful results unfold – and then sharing the goodies with family and friends.